sarker2018/Project-Management/agile.md

 # Brilliant agile project management
-__A practical guide to using Agile, Scrum and Kanban by Rob Cole and Edward Scotcher__
+<h3>A practical guide to using Agile, Scrum and Kanban by Rob Cole and Edward Scotcher</h3>

 ## Manifesto for Agile Software Development
 We are uncovering better ways of developing software by doing it